-Make sure the adjustable components of a seat are locked in place by attempting to rock the seatback:
+Make sure the adjustable components of a seat are locked in place:

-Adjustable seats that are not securely latched are dangerous.
+Adjustable seats that are not securely locked are dangerous.
 In a sudden stop or collision, the seat or seatback could move, causing injury.

 Do not drive with the seatback unlocked: